yayuhh/node-jeocoder/README.md

 jeocoder
 ========

-jeocoder is a geocoder, mapping a 5 digit zip code to a (city,state) tuple. it is self-contained and does not depend on any external services. the [geocoder](https://npmjs.org/package/geocoder) module name was already taken :|
+jeocoder is a geocoder, mapping a 5-digit US zip code or 6-character Canadian postal code to a (city,state/province) tuple. it is self-contained and does not depend on any external services. the [geocoder](https://npmjs.org/package/geocoder) module name was already taken :|

 Why not just use Google?
 It's against their [TOS](https://developers.google.com/maps/terms#section_10_12). :-1:
 ## Setup